microsoft/GlobalMLBuildingFootprints/README.md

 ### What is the GeoJSON format?
 GeoJSON is a format for encoding a variety of geographic data structures.
-For intensive documentation and tutorials, refer to [GeoJson blog](http://geojson.org/).
+For intensive documentation and tutorials, refer to this [blog](http://geojson.org/).

 ### Why is the data being released?
 Microsoft has a continued interest in supporting a thriving OpenStreetMap ecosystem.